SergioGG96/SergioGG96.github.io/about.md

 ## I'm Sergio González Guerra

-I'm a Computer Engineer and I'm a huge enthusiast when it comes to game Development.
+I'm a Computer Engineer and a huge enthusiast when it comes to game Development.

-I love to create and design games and even create graphic resources with my own pixelart, and still qualify as a junior developer, but I am willing to learn about this industry.
+I love to create and design games and even create graphic resources with my own pixelart, and still qualify as a junior developer, but willing to learn about this industry.

 I have a great creativity when it comes to elaborate mechanics or new ideas for videogames.